How to Score Resistance to Adversary Evasion Over Time

 Some analytics might be vendor tool agnostic.
 If the field names can be applied to various different tools, be sure to score it in the sensor that you will be using in your environment.
 Keep this consistent as you look at each of the individual analytics.

-Step 2: Break down each of the observables
+Step 2: Break Down Each of the Observables

 Each of the observables, or the individual components of an analytic, will have its own score.
-Scoring each individually will help us define a composite score for the whole analytic.
+Scoring each observable individually will help us define a composite score for the whole analytic.
 Some observable scores will be more strongly determined by the fields searched, while others will be more influenced by the values specified.

 Next, the selection_malleable_profiles